 Brazilian Composer Ricardo Bacelar Anchors his Residential, Immersive Production Facility on a 48-Channel Solid State Logic Duality Console

-Duality Delta SuperAnalogue console is at the Heart of Bacelar's WSDG-Designed Jasmin Studio, Which Incorporates a Facility-Wide Dante Network Infrastructure
+Duality Delta SuperAnalogueTM console is at the Heart of Bacelar's WSDG-Designed Jasmin Studio, Which Incorporates a Facility-Wide Dante AoIP Network

-Fortaleza, Brazil, November xx, 2021 — Renowned Brazilian jazz pianist and composer Ricardo Bacelar and his family moved into a custom-built house late last year that incorporates a studio designed by WSDG Walters-Storyk Design Group and features a 48-channel Duality Delta SuperAnalogue mixing console by Solid State Logic.
+Fortaleza, Brazil, November xx, 2021 — Renowned Brazilian jazz pianist and composer Ricardo Bacelar and his family moved into a custom-built house late last year that incorporates a studio designed by WSDG Walters-Storyk Design Group and features a 48-channel Duality Delta SuperAnalogueTM mixing console by Solid State Logic.
 The studio, located in the coastal city of Fortaleza, the capital of the northeastern Brazilian state of Ceará, is equipped and certified for Dolby Atmos Music production and incorporates a facility-wide Dante network infrastructure.

 “I decided to build my own studio because I wanted to have a space at home to produce and record, and be more comfortable working on my compositions, records, albums, movie soundtracks and so on,” says Bacelar, who is also a lawyer, President of the OAB National Culture and Art Commission, and Honorary Consul of Belgium.
 “It is a space for creativity, so I can pick up my ideas and develop them at will.”